bytebang/vpl-junit/Readme.md

     </module>
 </module>
 ``````````````````````````
-Further examples can be found in the [checkstyle directory](https://github.com/bytebang/vpl-junit/blob/master/checkstyle/) of the project
+Further examples can be found in the [checkstyle directory](https://github.com/bytebang/vpl-junit/blob/master/checkstyle/) of the project.
+Dont forget to add the checks that you want to perform  under _Advanced settings_ to the _Files to keep when running_.
+Otherwise vpl deletes the checkstyle definitions after compilation and the checks will not be started.

 Building the library
 --------------------